Same Day Shipping on Accessories. 2 Days on Packages & Systems (M-F)

 Due to their high cost, we are often asked to compare genuine Trimble Li-ion battery packs to aftermarket packs that can be found on eBay and Amazon.
 Like the other equipment manufacturers, Trimble battery packs are manufactured specifically for Trimble in China with very high standards using high-quality cells and protection control circuits.
 This controlled manufacturing process produces batteries that are safe and reliable which will provide users with hundreds of charge / discharge cycles before they need to be replaced.

 From our research and experience, you simply can't beat the performance and longevity of a genuine Trimble battery.
-Yes they are expensive, but not as expensive as loosing a day of work due to dead batteries.
+Yes, they are expensive, but not as expensive as losing a day of work due to dead batteries.

 Good cells make good battery packs: